S3ak/fed-astro/src/pages/en/front-end-frameworks/ca/ca.md

 In modern front-end development most organisation do not create front-end products from scratch using vanilla Javascript.
 Instead, they use frameworks and libraries to speed up the development process.
 This course assignment is designed to test your ability to use a front-end framework to apply knowledge of React to build an eCommerce store.
 You will be using the Noroff API to fetch data for your store.

+For this course assignment you will work in groups of 2-4.
+Please decide by yourself who you want to work with.
+If you are unable to find a group, please free to work alone.

 ## Learning Outcome

 ## Knowledge